 This diode is absorbed by tissue water, which is its principle chromophore.
 It penetrates to the depth of papillary dermis, where on its absorption, induces thermal injury up to 400 to 500 micrometer in the form of dermal healing.
-This thermal profile matches the anatomic depth of sebaceous glands, and this leads to thermal injury, resulting in a change of their activity and function.
+This thermal profile matches the anatomic depth of sebaceous glands, and this leads to thermal injury, resulting in a change in their activity and function.
 This laser is useful in treating active inflammatory lesions and sebaceous hyperplasia.
-Dermal heating also induces collagen remodeling, thus bringing about clinical improvement in acne scars
+Dermal heating also induces collagen remodeling, thus bringing about clinical improvement in acne scars.

 Both the flash-lamp and diode laser systems have incorporated an epidermal cooling system to avoid and reduce the side effects and complications, such as pigmentary changes and superficial scarring.